 The key to a successful family and group shot session is planning.
 I know you want beautiful family shots, but you don’t want it to take an age.
 We work together to come up with a list of the exact group shots that you want.
 You give this list to two people in your party who know everyone.
 Their job is to round up these guests at an appointed time and place.
 I am then generally able to photograph your group shots in about 20 minutes.

-Actually, I often find that the bride who knows the style of photography she likes will be happiest with her pictures.
+Actually, I often find that the couple who knows the style of photography they like will be happiest with their pictures.
 I have had couples who showed me samples of photos that they saw on the internet and there is no harm in asking me to do something like that should the opportunity arise.
 I love creative collaboration and the more input I receive, the better.

 No. However, the best time to tell the story of your wedding is shortly after it has happened.
 And there can be no better “thank you” to parents than an album of their best memories.
 You can make your album now or in a year from now – that’s up to you.

 Absolutely!
 I love shooting destination weddings and will be happy to travel within Ireland.
 If I am available I will go anywhere.
 Just ask.

 I love your wedding photography.
 How do I hire you?